oswinrodrigues/tdd-cpp/notes/chapter-02.md

     - Tests can be seen as specs.
 In fact, if crafted well, tests can be more concrete and comprehensive than specs.
     - Converse: any functionality not demanded by a test is bad.
     - This necessitates adding functionality that is only partial - even trivial or in breach of other specs - to start.
-    - At each step, the source should only have the simplest generalized solution for what the set of tests needs.
+    - At each step, the CUT should only have the simplest generalized solution for what the set of tests needs.
 - As we write more tests for more behaviours, will automatically self-correct then.
     - Think of TDD as if only one spec is being revealed at a time.
     - Building incrementally, *but* with "continually verified, forward progress".